-The chief executive officer of Coastal Carolina University is the University President whose primary responsibility is to the University.
 South Carolina Code of Laws SECTION 59-136-100 indicates that Coastal is governed by a Board of Trustees.
 Coastal Carolina University Board of Trustees Bylaws, Article VIII, Section 3.
 General Powers and Duties of the President, states, (a) "The President is the chief executive officer of the University and Chairman of the faculty.
+The chief executive officer of Coastal Carolina University is the University President whose primary responsibility is to the University.
 While he is vested to act for the Trustees in administering the University, he is also responsible for achieving the stated purposes of the University and for its ongoing operations."
-Board of Trustees Bylaws, Article VIII, Section 2.
+Additionally, Board of Trustees Bylaws, Article VIII, Section 2.
 Appointments and Terms, states, "The President is appointed by the Trustees to serve at the pleasure of the Board".
 The University Board of Trustees Bylaws, Article II, Duties of the Board, states that the "Board of Trustees shall: